genevaers/User-Documentation/docs/Feature introductions/Introduction F01 - Views.md

 # Useful Links
 Did you come here from the lesson in basic skills?
-Return back: [A02 - Views and Phases](../Lessons in basic skills/Lesson A - Simple report/A02 - Views and Phases)
+Return back: [A02 - Views and phases](../Lessons in basic skills/Lesson A - Simple report/A02 - Views and phases)

 Next topic: [Introduction F02 - Phases](Introduction F02 - Phases)